When Composite Likelihood Meets Stochastic Approximation: Discussion

-Nevertheless, it is worth noting that our current proposal still has some limits, especially related to inference with increasing dimensions of the parameter space.
-From a computational point of view, it leaves the issue of computing $\bm{H}^{-1}$ and $\bm{J}$ untouched.
-However, an accurate estimate of both $\bm{H}^{-1}$ and $\bm{J}$ is needed to construct reliable confidence intervals.
-Estimating such quantities can be highly involved computationally with large numbers of parameters, particularly because of the matrix inversion needed.
-Furthermore, this work focuses on settings where traditional frequentist estimation is theoretically adequate but computationally inconvenient, i.e. moderate parameter spaces but still much larger sample sizes.
-Further work is needed to extend the current theoretical framework to settings where a regularization term is needed to identify the parameters of interest.
-Carrying out inference in such settings is not straightforward because of the bias introduced by the regularization.
-In this regard, we are exploring possible solutions based on the recent advances in debiasing techniques for lasso-based estimators, which are quickly gaining traction both in offline settings \citep{jankova2018} and with streaming data \citep{luo2021, han2023}.
-Addressing such theoretical barriers can thus unlock composite likelihood inference on higher dimensions than the ones considered in this paper.
+It is important to have accurate estimates of both $\bm{H}^{-1}$ and $\bm{J}$ to construct reliable confidence intervals.
+However, estimating these quantities can be computationally challenging, especially with large numbers of parameters due to the matrix inversion required.
+Furthermore, this work focuses on settings where traditional frequentist estimation is theoretically adequate but computationally inconvenient, such as moderate parameter spaces with much larger sample sizes.
+Further research is needed to expand the current theoretical framework to settings where a regularization term is necessary to identify the parameters of interest.
+Conducting inference in such settings is complicated due to the bias introduced by regularization.
+We are exploring potential solutions based on recent advances in debiasing techniques for lasso-based estimators.
+These methods have gained popularity in both offline settings \citep{jankova2018} and with streaming data \citep{han2023}.
+Addressing these theoretical challenges could enable composite likelihood inference for large-scale data.